Civil Service (United Kingdom)

-His Majesty's Home Civil Service, also known as His Majesty's Civil Service, the Home Civil Service, or colloquially as the Civil Service, is the permanent bureaucracy or secretariat of Crown employees that supports His Majesty's Government, which is led by a cabinet of ministers chosen by the Prime Minister of the United Kingdom of Great Britain and Northern Ireland, as well as two of the three devolved administrations: the Scottish Government and the Welsh Government, but not the Northern Ireland Executive.
+In the United Kingdom, the Civil Service is the permanent bureaucracy or secretariat of Crown employees which supports His Majesty's Government (as well as the devolved Scottish Government and Welsh Government – the Northern Ireland Civil Service being a separate civil service), which is led by a cabinet of ministers chosen by the Prime Minister of the United Kingdom of Great Britain and Northern Ireland.

-As in other states that employ the Westminster political system, His Majesty's Home Civil Service forms an inseparable part of the British government.
-The executive decisions of government ministers are implemented by HM Civil Service.
+As in other states that employ the Westminster political system, the Civil Service – often known by the metonym of Whitehall – forms an inseparable part of the British government.
+The executive decisions of government ministers are implemented by the Civil Service.
 Civil servants are employees of the Crown and not of the British parliament.
 Civil servants also have some traditional and statutory responsibilities which to some extent protect them from being used for the political advantage of the party in power.
 Senior civil servants may be called to account to Parliament.

 In general use, the term civil servant in the United Kingdom does not include all public sector employees.
 Although there is no fixed legal definition, the term is usually defined as a "servant of the Crown working in a civil capacity who is not the holder of a political (or judicial) office; the holder of certain other offices in respect of whose tenure of office special provision has been made; [or] a servant of the Crown in a personal capacity paid from the Civil List".
-As such, the civil service does not include government ministers (who are politically appointed); members of the British Armed Forces; the police; officers of local government authorities, of quangos or of the Houses of Parliament; employees of the National Health Service (NHS); or staff of the Royal Household.
-As at the end of March 2021 there were 484,880 civil servants in the Home Civil Service, an increase of 6.23 per cent on the previous year.
+As such, the civil service does not include government ministers (who are politically appointed); members of the British Armed Forces; police officers; officers of local government authorities; employees of some non-departmental public bodies; officers or staff of either of the Houses of Parliament; employees of the National Health Service (NHS); or staff of the Royal Household.
+As of the end of March 2021 there were 484,880 civil servants in the Civil Service, an increase of 6.23 per cent on the previous year.

-The Northern Ireland Civil Service is administered as a separate civil service in the United Kingdom.

 History

 Establishment

-The Offices of State grew in England, and later the United Kingdom.
+The Offices of State grew in England, and later the United Kingdom centred around the street Whitehall, hence the metonym.
 Initially, they were little more than secretariats for their leaders, who held positions at court.
 They were chosen by the king on the advice of a patron, and typically replaced when their patron lost influence.
 In the 18th century, in response to the growth of the British Empire and economic changes, institutions such as the Office of Works and the Navy Board grew large.
 Each had its own system and staff were appointed by purchase or patronage.
 By the 19th century, it became increasingly clear that these arrangements were not working.